fscorrupt/awesome-stars/README.md

 - [GhostPack/PSPKIAudit](https://github.com/GhostPack/PSPKIAudit) - PowerShell toolkit for AD CS auditing based on the PSPKI toolkit.
 - [mkht/DSCR_AutoLogon](https://github.com/mkht/DSCR_AutoLogon) - PowerShell DSC Resource & Functions to turn on / off automatic logon in Windows.
 - [akamai/Invoke-DHCPCheckup](https://github.com/akamai/Invoke-DHCPCheckup) -
-- [debridmediamanager/zurg-testing](https://github.com/debridmediamanager/zurg-testing) - A self-hosted Real-Debrid webdav server you can use with Infuse.
-Together with rclone it can mount your Real-Debrid torrent library into your filesystem and load it to Plex or Jellyfin.
 - [AzureAD/Azure-AD-Incident-Response-PowerShell-Module](https://github.com/AzureAD/Azure-AD-Incident-Response-PowerShell-Module) - The Azure Active Directory Incident Response PowerShell module provides a number of tools, developed by the Azure Active Directory Product Group in conjunction with the Microsoft Detection and Respons
 - [realmjoin/realmjoin-remediation](https://github.com/realmjoin/realmjoin-remediation) - Generic Remediation Scripts Repository
 - [realmjoin/realmjoin-runbooks](https://github.com/realmjoin/realmjoin-runbooks) - Generic Runbooks Repository